Program Description & Application

 After training and demonstrating eminence in interdisciplinary research and development, global engagement, service, and entrepreneurship exceptional students in the program will be designated as Grand Challenge Scholars.
 Students joining the program are expected to select one of the Grand Challenges for Engineering and will plan and conduct a research project with a faculty mentor over a 1.5- 2-year period.
 Components of the Grand Challenge program may include internships, entrepreneurship, research publication, conference and competition participation, overseas experiences, course work, clubs / societies memberships, university services, and community services.

-All undergraduate students in Computer Science, Computer Engineering and Electrical Engineering are encouraged to apply if they have between 60 to 80 credit hours remaining (after Spring 2017) to complete their undergraduate degree.
-Applicants should have a minimum of a 3.3 cumulative GPA.
+All undergraduate students in Computer Science, Computer Engineering, Mechanical Engineering and Electrical Engineering are encouraged to apply if they have at least 60 credit hours remaining (after Spring 2022) to complete their undergraduate degree.
+Applicants should have a minimum of a 3.0 cumulative GPA.

 - Current resume